 The VITSENTZOS KORNAROS resting in Piraeus in 2016, in what was my last-ever picture of the ship while she was still operating under LANE Sea Lines.

 Ahead of the 2017 summer season, the VITSENTZOS KORNAROS spent the entire spring undergoing her annual refit in Drapetsona.
 With the residents of Gytheion, Kalamata, Kythira, Antikythira and Kissamos already skeptical due to the lack of service during the Easter season, their fears became more intense when the ship returned to service.
 Indeed, just two days after her return, she suffered a major engine failure in Piraeus.
 Deemed irreparable by LANE Sea Lines, all trips were canceled, and the islands of Kythira and Antikythira were left with no service from Piraeus, and as a result they were hit very hard by the lack of tourism.
-The only service they had was that of the reliable PORFYROUSA of local company Triton Ferries, which connects them with Neapolis Voion on the Peloponnese.
-Because of LANE Sea Lines' continued troubles and failure to find a replacement for the mechanically-troubled VITSENTZOS KORNAROS, the Greek Ministry of Shipping and Island Policy stripped the company of its operating license on the lifeline, and ended the subsidy.
+The only service they had was that of the reliable PORFYROUSA of the local company Triton Ferries, which connects them with Neapolis Voion on the Peloponnese.
+Because of the continued troubles of LANE Sea Lines and their failure in finding a replacement for the mechanically-troubled VITSENTZOS KORNAROS, the Greek Ministry of Shipping and Insular Policy stripped the company of its operating license on the lifeline, and ended the subsidy.
 At the end of the 2017 season, the VITSENTZOS KORNAROS was moved to Salamina, where she remained for the following three years.
 LANE Sea Lines was completely abandoned by the parent company ANEK Lines, which has also been facing several economic difficulties these past few years.
 Their poor management of the Lasithi-based company ended-up sealing the latter's demise.
 They effectively ceased operations in 2017, after 23 years of continuous service across the Aegean Sea.
 The service of the VITSENTZOS KORNAROS was taken over in late 2017 by the IONIS of Leve Ferries, which, after having also spent the 2017 season laid-up in Salamina and being bought by Triton Ferries, was inserted on the Piraeus-Gytheion-Kythira-Antikythira-Kissamos lifeline.
-She remained there until 2020, when she was replaced by the AQUA JEWEL of Sea Jets, the current owners of the former fleetmate of the VITSENTZOS KORNAROS, the IERAPETRA L, now known as the AQUA BLUE.
+She remained there until 2020, when she was replaced by the AQUA JEWEL of Sea Jets, the current owners of the former fleetmate of the VITSENTZOS KORNAROS, the ex-IERAPETRA L, now known as the AQUA BLUE.

 With an irreparable engine at the age of 41, the VITSENTZOS KORNAROS had little to no hope of ever resuming service again.
 She therefore suffered the same fate as that of her three sister ships and of many Greek ferries, which was to remain laid-up until making one final trip to the scrapyards.
 Several auctions were held by the Piraeus Port Authority in order to get rid of the ship, but most of them were unsuccessful.